FreeClimbAPI/Ruby-SMS-Quickstart/README.md

 - Receive an incoming message via a FreeClimb application
 - Respond "Hello World!" to the incoming message

-## Tutorial

-We do not currently offer a tutorial for the Ruby SMS Quickstart.
-Coming soon...

 ## Requirements
 A [FreeClimb account](https://www.freeclimb.com/dashboard/signup/)